A Gamma Distribution Hypothesis for Prime $k$-tuples: Explicit formulae

 where the third equality follows from the lemma.
 (Justifying the interchange of the sum and integral is straightforward, and interchange of the $T$-limit and sum is allowed because the summand contains $O(n^{-c})$ with $c>1$.) $\QED$

-Clearly this result only has teeth if one possesses an explicit representation of $\zeta_{(2)}(s)$. \emph{But if} a suitable representation of $\zeta_{(2)}(s)$ can be found and it enjoys analytic properties similar to $\zeta(s)$, then we might expect
+Clearly this result has teeth only if one possesses an explicit representation of $\zeta_{(2)}(s)$.
+But if a suitable representation of $\zeta_{(2)}(s)$ can be found and it enjoys analytic properties similar to $\zeta(s)$, then we might expect

 would lead to something like